 Review: Progress towards these outcomes will be tracked and reviewed, and a new cycle amended and implemented (if required).
+Progress for children on the SEN Register is measured in a highly personalised way.
+Progress will take different forms and vary depending on the needs of the child.
+The expected progress will always be outlined as part of the APDR cycle.

-If at the review stage, progress rates are still causing concern, then support may be sought from external agencies to create strategies that meet the specific needs of a pupil.
+If, at the review stage, progress rates are still causing concern, then support may be sought from external agencies to create strategies that meet the specific needs of a pupil.
 These may include advisory teachers from Hertfordshire local authority, educational psychologists, speech and language therapists, occupational therapists, counsellors, or outreach teams.
 The input of these adults will inform the next cycle of Assess - Plan - Do - Review.